Trick or Treating Alternatives

 - Find a Local Trunk or Treat – A lot of times churches or community organizations will host a trunk or treat.
 Cars will line up in a parked position in a parking lot and they will pass out candy from their trunks of their cars.
 It’s a fun way to do a little trick-or-treating without all the dangers of crossing back and forth on busy roads.

 - Go to the Zoo – The zoo is a great alternative to trick or treating and they often are open on Halloween night.
 In some communities, they even have trick or treating available for the kids.
-So you can check out the candy and get to see the animals at night too!
+One very popular Halloween thing to do in Philadelphia is Boo at the zoo.
+You can get some candy and see the animals at night too.